A New Predator VR Game Might Have Just Been Leaked

 Last week, during Sony’s second State of Play presentation, a new game in the Predator universe was announced called Predator: Hunting Grounds.
 It caught everyone off guard since it’s a PS4 exclusive and will be an asymmetrical competitive multiplayer game due out next year.
-All of that was unexpected, but what’s even stranger is the possibility of another Predator game in the works, which might have just gotten leaked that’s to its trophies.
+All of that was unexpected, but what’s even stranger is the possibility of another Predator game in the works, which might have just gotten leaked thanks to its trophies.

 Trophy-tracking website Exophase released a set of trophies for a game called Predator VR.
 And in case you’re wondering, no, there is no Platinum.
 If you’re still curious, the trophy list is as follows: